White Island eruption: Emergency doctor describes 'war zone' horror at hospital

 Australian Prime Minister Scott Morrison issued a statement tonight saying his government had activated a repatriation plan for Australian victims caught up in the eruption.

-Ten of the injured patients would be transferred to Victoria and New South Whales within 24 hours.
+Ten of the injured patients would be transferred to Victoria and New South Wales within 24 hours.

 "Our focus, and that of the New Zealand Government, is on providing the best, most immediate clinical care for those in need.